element36-io/hyperfridge-r0/docs/runtime.md

 Conclusions:
 -
-- It takes hours without hardware acceleration to produce the STARK on strong laptop hardware, but it can be considered fast-enough, because the banking backend updates its data only once a working day.
-Cost is around 2-6 USD per proof (Cost basis AWS EC2 instance c5d.12xlarge, no CUCA)
+- It takes hours without hardware acceleration to produce the STARK on strong laptop hardware, but it can be considered.
+Still we this would be  fast-enough, because the banking backend updates its data only once a working day.
-- With hardware acceleration (CUCA) we *estimate* around 10-20 minutes.
+- With hardware acceleration (CUCA) we have execution times for a proof around **10-20 minutes**.
 We could not test hardware accelartion due to compile errors with Risc-Zero framework and CUDA drivers.
+- Cost is estimated around 0.5 USD per proof with hardware acceleration.
+Upper bound (no hardware acceleration) is around 2-6 USD per proof (Cost basis AWS EC2 instance c5d.12xlarge, no CUDA)
 - RSA framework is biggest bottleneck.
 It might be interesting to apply the [Big-Integer Patch](https://github.com/risc0/RustCrypto-crypto-bigint/tree/risczero) of Risc0 to the RSA crate, but this was not investigated further.

 ### Reference Hardware (gaming Laptop)

-Hardware: Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070 (cudo NOT activitaed)
+Hardware: Lenovo Legion 5 Pro, 32 GB RAM, Geforce 4070 (cudo NOT activitaed, too little memory on GPU available)

 vendor_id	: GenuineIntel
 cpu family	: 6